 Just imagine having this kind of impulsive self-motivation in other areas of our lives.
 If we applied this to our devotion time with the Lord, we would be Paul.
 If we applied it to a determination to wear makeup everyday, we would be the cover girl.
 If we applied it to doing what it is we love most in life, we would be unarguably content with our life’s current path.

-I will be the first to admit, and maybe you are close behind me to admitting to the world that we all need a little push, and we might even need daily reminders, and possibly an accountability partner asking, “What have you done to accomplish that thing you are always chipping away at?”
-I have always thought that I could muster it up every day on my own, and I laughed at all those people reading about finding their strengths.
-My strong suit was self-motivation.
+I will be the first to admit that we all need a little push, and we might even need daily reminders, and possibly an accountability partner asking, “What have you done to accomplish that thing you are always chipping away at?”

 Don’t be one of those put-it-on-the-back-burner procrastinators.
+If you want to find out more about upping your motivation and kicking the procrastination habit, read here.
 If ever there was a time to start, it’s today.

 Self-motivation is a must